A personal perspective on camping solo…

 By Andrea Willingham

 I’m a pretty outdoorsy lady.
 My whole life, I’ve found both my deepest solace and greatest entertainment under the open sky or a canopy of leaves; in the maze of a forest, or the wide grandeur of mountains and ocean horizons.
-I feel safest when I’m out “in nature,” safer than I do in city surrounded by strangers.
+I feel safest when I’m out “in nature,” safer than I do in a city surrounded by strangers.
 Needless to say, I’ve spent a lot of time outside throughout my life.

 Thus, I was somewhat surprised last year to realize that of all the outdoorsy things I’ve done, camping solo had not been one of them.
 When I told a few friends about my plans to do it, the responses were almost universally, “Alone?
 Wow!”
-One group brought up the fact that it’s usually more of a “guy thing” to camp alone.
+One group brought up the fact that it’s usually more of a “guy thing” to go camping solo.
 That does seem to be the case, but I wonder why?
 I certainly know a few girls who camp alone, but all of this does bring up interesting questions of why camping alone isn’t more of a thing, and furthermore, why fewer women don’t camp by themselves (besides the obvious arguments for safety).

 So, one weekend last September, I dove in.